Pain Management (MSc)

-Dissertation (stage R) 50%
+Dissertation (stage R) 33.33%

-The modules shown are an example of the typical curriculum and will be reviewed prior to the 2017/18 academic year.
-The final modules will be published by July 2017.
+The modules shown are an example of the typical curriculum and will be reviewed prior to the 2024/25 academic year.
+The final modules will be published by September 2024.

 How will I be taught?

-A wide range of teaching and learning styles are used throughout the course, which is delivered via e-learning format through Cardiff University’s virtual learning environment (VLE) Learning Central The course consists of a number of compulsory modules and sub-topics where you have a choice.
+A wide range of teaching and learning styles are used throughout the course, which is delivered via e-learning format through Cardiff University’s virtual learning environment (VLE) Learning Central™.
+The course consists of a number of compulsory modules and others have sub-topics where you have a choice.

 A variety of media is used to deliver the content:

-- Written modules
+- Online, interactive modules

 - Voice over PowerPoint presentations

 Studies at MSc dissertation level will largely consist of guided independent study and research, making use of the extensive learning and research facilities available.
 A project supervisor will be allocated to support and advise you on researching and writing up your specific dissertation topic.
-A formative module on Research Methods will be delivered online via Learning Central.

 How will I be assessed?